Tobias-Opsahl/Fact-or-Fiction/README.md

 Tip: Try setting `SMALL` to `True` in `glocal_settings.py` to test the runs really fast, since this index only a small part of the dataset.

+Note: Because of the simple subgraph retrivals, the DBpedia knowledge graph is only used during preprocessing when finding the subgraphs.
+If the subgraphs are provided already, the DBpedia knowledge graph is not needed.

 ### Preprocess

-Two preprocessing steps are necessary:
+If the subgraphs and embeddings file are already provided, the following steps can be skipped.
+If not, two preprocessing steps are necessary:

 1. Retrieve the subgraphs (which is a non-trainable procedure that can be precomputed for each datapoint).
 Takes a couple of minutes, can be done on CPU.
+This uses the DBpedia knowledge graph.
 2. For QA-GNN, precompute the embeddings for the nodes and the edges.
 Takes 20-60 minutes.
 Should only be done with CUDA.

-Both of them needs the `DBpedia` knowledge graph, which takes a couple mintues to load.
-After preprocessing, the knowledge graph is not needed anymore (for training and evaluation).
+This uses the subgraphs found in the previous step.

 For 1., one can use this script: